 After the qualified electrician has visited the property for the EICR, there may be some remedial works required to ensure the condition of the electrics is safe for the Tenants.
 This will be determined by the report itself which will identify the scope of works required to bring the property up to standard.
 For those that require attention, the report will generate one of the following three codes:

 EICR CODE 1 - This is a potential or immediate danger that will require immediate attention.
 The electrician will need to make this safe straight away.
 Examples of a Code 1 fault would be no bonding or no main earth.
 An EICR certificate would not be produced until this work was completed and these works must be completed immediately.

 EICR CODE 2 - This is a fault that requires urgent attention.
 It may not be an immediate danger but could cause harm in the future.
 An example of a Code 2 fault would be a lack of RCD protection or overloading of sockets in bedrooms.
 Works would need to be carried out prior to receiving a satisfactory EICR certificate.

 EICR CODE 3 - These are advisory recommendations to bring the electrics in the property up to latest regulations.
 An example of this would be labelling the consumer unit or adding extra sockets to bedrooms.
 An EICR certificate would be produced prior to code 3 works being completed and these advisory recommendations could be completed in the future if desired.

 If remedial works are required, we can obtain a full estimate for the works and manage the process for you.

-Let Leeds and its Landlords take Tenant safety extremely seriously.
-Let Leeds will be contacting all managed Landlords and opting them in to provide a 5-year EICR certificate.
-Landlords are of course free to use their own contractors to do this if preferred but we have agreed a bulk discount with our panel of preferred fully qualified electricians to provide a 5-year EICR certificate at a reduced rate of £170, which includes VAT.
+Let Leeds and its Landlords take Tenant safety extremely seriously and encourage all Landlords to take action now.
+We have agreed a bulk discount with our panel of preferred fully qualified electricians to provide a 5-year EICR certificate at a reduced rate.